khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 The role of this part is to make the reader realize she has a support email problem.
 It tells a story, which is the most important thing in sales page.
 The story itself is great --- I found myself nodding twice at it[^unread] --- and the outline is very clear (which is great for skimmers!).
 However, there's a couple things which could be better.

-First, what's with the very long sentences? _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_ This is just confusing.
+First, what's with the very long sentences? _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_

+Long and meandering sentences like this one run out of steam quickly.
+Shorter phrases are easier to grasp and pack more punch.

+In general, having one idea per sentence is a good rule of thumb.
+(In this case, I would rewrite the previous sentence like this: _"Do you remember the first time you answered a customer's email?
+How quickly you replied --- the joy you felt about solving their problem?
+Do you remember how thrilled they were?"_)

 Second, and this is very subjective, but the parts could flow a little better.
 In particular, I feel like part two and three could be merged together.
 They're about the same thing after all.

+I don't want to come off as saying that this page is bad.
+It has got a lot of things right, it's just not all the way there.

 The next part is _brillant_!
 Most sales pages would jump straight to the presentation of the product.
 The snappy guys chose to feature a great customer testimonial. **"We ain't going back"**.
 This is gold!